-We have evaluated multiple S. aureus toxins.
-Based on our evaluation of such toxins, we have designed a proprietary toxoid fusion protein which has demonstrated impressive protection in peritonitis models and skin abscess models of infection using two different challenge strains (see Figure 24 below).
-The fusion protein includes inactivated forms of $\alpha$ -hemolysin (Hla) and Leukotoxin E (LukE), two toxoids having demonstrated high levels of protection when assessed in animal models amongst publicly described S. aureus toxins.
+We have tested multiple S. aureus toxins.
+Based on our evaluation of such toxins, we have designed a proprietary toxoid fusion protein which has demonstrated impressive protection in peritonitis models and skin abscess models of infection using two different challenge strains (see Figure 23 below).
+The fusion protein includes inactivated forms of α -hemolysin (Hla) and Leukotoxin E (LukE), two toxoids having demonstrated highest levels of protection when assessed in animal models amongst all publicly described S. aureus toxins.